How frequently you should install new air filters can depend on the following:

 - Air pollution levels and construction around the home

-For basic 1"–3" air filters, manufacturers typically instruct you to install new ones every 30–60 days.
-If you suffer from light to moderate allergies, you could get a better air filter or replace them even more often.
+For basic 1"–3" air filters, manufacturers typically tell you to install new ones every 30–60 days.
+If you suffer from light to moderate allergies, you could install a better air filter or get new ones even more often.

-Or, if you're in a more rural area or less occupied house (like a vacation residence) and there are fewer cars around, every year could be often enough.
+Or, if you're in a more rural area or less occupied house (like a vacation house) and there are fewer cars around, every year might be often enough.

-Here are averages that can help you decide how often you should get a new air filter at home:
+Here are averages that can help you figure out how often you should get a new air filter at home:

 - One dog or cat: every 60 days

 - More than one pet or if anyone has allergies: 20–45 days